 Sale of property

-Under the provisions for the division of property, there is normally a provision for the sale of property so that one party can not unreasonably refuse such sale should it be in the best interests of the parties to sell such property.
+Under the provisions for the division of property, there is normally a provision for the sale of the property so that one party can not unreasonably refuse such sale should it be in the best interests of the parties to sell such property.

-It may be in the interests of the parties to obtain advice from either yourself, taxation specialists such as accountants or legal advisors on the taxation implications which may arise on the division of property after a divorce.
+It may be in the interests of the parties to obtain advice from either yourself, taxation specialists such as accountants, or legal advisors on the taxation implications which may arise on the division of property after a divorce.
 I have mentioned the fringe benefit implication.
-There may be other implications which apply.
-These must be given consideration to at the time of entering into the agreement.
+There may be other implications that apply.
+These must be given consideration at the time of entering into the agreement.
 As the taxation implications vary from time to time, your clients will need ongoing advice in regard to this and perhaps the terms of the agreement will need to be varied to fit in with those changes.

-The agreements deal with maintenance of the parties being spousal maintenance.
+The agreements deal with the maintenance of the parties being spousal maintenance.
 There are limitations to this and these are as follows: